Siwenli0615/Ecommerce_funnel_builder/Funnel-automation-v1/README.md

 1. Ensure your BigQuery credentials are correctly set up.
 2. Verify that your source data is in the expected format.
 3. Check that you have the necessary permissions to create and query tables in your BigQuery project.

+## Limitations and Undeveloped Features (To future developers)

+While this tool provides powerful funnel analysis capabilities, there are some limitations and features that are not yet fully developed:

+1. **Source Data Partitioning**:
+   - The tool currently assumes that the source data is partitioned by date.
+   - Each partition should be named in the format `events_YYYYMMDD`.
+   - Users with non-partitioned data or different partitioning schemes may need to modify the code or preprocess their data.

+2. **Handling of TYPE3 Nested Fields**:
+   - The tool has limited support for complex nested fields, particularly TYPE3 nested fields like "items".
+   - These fields often have a variable structure, where the nested fields are not fixed.
+   - For example, the "items" field might contain different subfields for different types of items.
+   - Current implementation may not correctly handle or allow full exploration of these complex nested structures.

+3. **Dynamic Schema Adaptation**:
+   - The tool doesn't automatically adapt to changes in the data schema, particularly for nested fields.
+   - If the structure of nested fields changes, manual updates to the code may be required.

+4. **Advanced Nested Field Querying**:
+   - Complex queries involving nested fields, especially arrays of structs, are not fully supported.
+   - Users may need to manually modify queries for advanced analysis of nested data.

+5. **UI for Nested Field Selection**:
+   - The user interface for selecting and filtering on nested fields is not fully developed.
+   - This limits the ease of use when working with complex data structures.

+Future development should focus on enhancing these areas to provide more robust and flexible analysis capabilities, particularly for complex e-commerce data with variable nested structures.

 ## Contact